 When you don’t have this training, even if you hire someone to handle your people management issues, you are in no position to understand what they are doing and be able to provide meaningful guidance as needed.

-2. Emotional Intelligence to interact continuously with the people you lead
+2. Emotional Intelligence to upscale your people management

 Psychology Today defines Emotional Intelligence as “the ability to identify and manage one’s own emotions, as well as the emotions of others.”
 If you accept this definition, and you should, then you understand what it takes to manage and lead your people.